Saturday, 31 December 2011

 Boring.

 Yaaaaawn.
 Totalny brak wyobrażni.
-If you need to take the hay bales down to the lower paddock or drive piglets to the market, and you have a muddy lane from your farm to the main road to cross, then yes - you need one of these.
-If you live in Ursynów and simply want to drive each day to your central Warsaw office, then you are as anti-social as a farting smoker in a crowded lift.
+If you need four-wheel drive to take the hay bales down to the lower paddock or drive piglets to the market, and you have a muddy lane from your farm to the main road to cross, then yes - you need one of these.
+If you live in Ursynów and simply want to drive your lazy lard-arse each day to your central Warsaw office to proclaim your position atop of the status-hierarchy ladder, then you're as anti-social as a flatulent smoker in a crowded lift.

 This time last year: